-The existing land districts in the Hamlet are predominately residential in nature, however a mixture of other districts can be found throughout the community.
-The primary land use districts include: Hamlet Residential, Public Institutional, Hamlet Commercial, Direct Control, Hamlet Industrial, Recreation, as well as Hamlet Residential Estate.
-The majority of these land use districts fall within a portion of the Hamlet that is referred to as Upper Robb, as well as some Hamlet Residential falling into Lower Robb and Mile 34.
-The remaining districts, particularly Hamlet Restricted Development, occurs across the Plan Area along with two Direct Control districts.
+The existing land districts in the Hamlet are predominately residential in natures, however a mixture of other districts can be found throughout the community.
+The primary land use districts include: Urban Neighbourhood District, Urban Service District, Commercial District as well as Protection District.
+The majority of these land use districts fall within a portion of the Hamlet that is referred to as Upper Robb, as well as some Urban Neighbourhood uses falling into Lower Robb and Mile 34.